openSUSE/hwinfo/README-hwprobe.md

 * `hwprobe=-isapnp` - *never* do any isapnp probing
 * `hwprobe=-braille,-modem` - don't look for braille displays & modems

+The list of supported flags varies from version to version.
+To get a list of the actual set of probing flags, call `hwinfo -all` (**Not** `--all`!) and look at the top of the log (it lists all probing flags with their respective status there).

 ## Adding/removing hardware from results

 `hwprobe` allows you to add and remove hardware from the probing results.
 In